Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Food and wine pairings

-Enjoy with duck breast with figs, grilled beef tenderloin, chocolate mousse...
+Enjoy it with thin slices of duck with figs, grilled beef tenderloin, or chocolate mousse...

 Bettane & Desseauve